 Which visa do you need?

-Visa options for working in New Zealand include:
+Visa options for working in New Zealand

-1. Complete the application form yourself
+- complete the application form yourself

-2. Engage a licensed immigration adviser
+- hire a licensed immigration adviser

 Advice for temporary workers

-If your situation or plans change, you may need to apply for a Variation of Conditions or a new visa.
+If your situation or plans change, for example if you want to change your employer, you may need to apply for a ‘Variation of Conditions’ or a new visa.

 Bringing family to New Zealand

 When you arrive in New Zealand you will need to find a place to live.
+Some options are:

-- boarding with a New Zealand family
+- staying with a New Zealand family (often called “boarding”)

 - flatting (sharing a house or apartment with others)

-- renting a house
+- renting or buying a house.